-In this setting, we make no restrictions or assumptions about the correlation between unlabeled and labeled data.
+\paragraph{Uncorrelated UDG} In this setting, we make no restrictions or assumptions about the correlation between unlabeled and labeled data.
 Thus unlabeled data can be sampled from novel domains, unknown categories or other datasets compared with labeled data.
-This brings great challenge to the generalization ability of models and the effectiveness of unsupervised learning given the mutual information between unlabeled and labeled data can reach minimum.
-Intuitively, with stronger connection between unlabeled and labeled data, unsupervised learning on unlabeled data brings greater improvement.
-We explore how unsupervised learning affect the generalization ability of models to novel domains when the distribution shifts between unlabeled and labeled data are significant.
+This brings a great challenge to the generalization ability of models and the effectiveness of unsupervised learning, given that the mutual information between unlabeled and labeled data can reach the minimum.
+Intuitively, with a stronger connection between unlabeled and labeled data, unsupervised learning on unlabeled data brings greater improvement.
+We explore how unsupervised learning affects the generalization ability of models to novel domains when the distribution shifts between unlabeled and labeled data are significant.

 Since the domain spaces of DomainNet and PACS are limited, we adopt CIFAR-100-C and CIFAR-10-C for this setting.
 In the most challenging scenario, the distribution of unlabeled data and labeled data can be uncorrelated, where we consider unlabeled CIFAR-100-C as the pretraining data and CIFAR-10-C for finetuning data and target data.
-To make the domain space sufficient, we generate distinguishing domains for CIFAR-100 and CIFAR-10 and there is no overlap among unlabeled training data, labeled training data and test data.
-As shown in Table \ref{tab:uncorrelated_cifar}, we randomly select 4 specific domains for pretraining, finetuning and test data, respectively, and set the severity level to 3.
-We adopt ResNet18 for this setting and the first layer was replaced by a convolution layer with kernel size of 3 and stride of 1, since size of images from CIFAR is $32 \times 32 $.
-Details of implementation and further experimental results when domains are differently selected are in Appendix A.4.
+To make the domain space sufficient, we generate distinguishing domains for CIFAR-100 and CIFAR-10 and, there is no overlap among unlabeled training data, labeled training data, and test data.
+As shown in Table \ref{tab:uncorrelated_cifar}, we randomly select 4 specific domains for pretraining, finetuning, and test data, respectively, and set the severity level to 3.
+We adopt ResNet18 for this setting and the first layer was replaced by a convolution layer with a kernel size of 3 and stride of 1, since the size of images from CIFAR is $32 \times 32$.
+Details of implementation and further experimental results when domains are differently selected are in Appendix B.4.